tearflake/sexpression/README.md

 ## project specifics

 This package contains a modernized version of s-expression parser for Javascript.
-Beside ordinary s-expression support, it features peculiar style comments, Unicode strings, and indented multi-line strings.
+Beside ordinary s-expression support, it borrows C style comments, Unicode strings, and Python style multi-line strings.
 S-expressions handled by this package may appear like the following:

 ```
-///
+/*
     this is a
     multi-line comment
-///
+*/

 (
     single-atom

     (
         these are nested atoms
-        (and more nested atoms) /this is a single-line comment/
+        (and more nested atoms) // this is a single-line comment
     )

     "unicode string support \u2713"